 Use the Zip option to automatically zip the output file in order to save disk space.
-For the example above the C:\exportdata\demo.sql file will be created, which will then be added to the zip archive named C:\exportdata\demo.sql.zip.
-The original demo.sql file will subsequently be deleted.
+For the example above the s:\temp\scott.sql file will be created, which will then be added to the zip archive named s:\temp\scott.sql.zip.
+The original scott.sql file will subsequently be deleted.